natesobol/Nates-Free-Tools/apps/list-comparison/README.md

 # List Comparison / Diff Checker

-This C#-hosted webapp compares two lists inspired by Sobolsoft's Compare Two Lists For Matches Software.
+This C#-hosted webapp compares two lists.
 Paste content or upload a mix of text, HTML, code, or Word documents to quickly see overlaps and unique entries.

 ## Features
 - Paste text or upload files (TXT, CSV, JSON, HTML/HTM, DOCX, source files) for each list